I’m working on hiring recently. I’ve come to think that many things people base themselves on when judging applications are pretty useless.

 There seems to be this focus on a few checkboxes.
 I understand why. there’s a sea of candidates, if you don’t have a list of objective criteria it’s hard to decide.

 That being said I think most people go for criterias that don’t really mean much.
 For example years of experience or having a degree.
-One that really bothers me if people who ask questions where there’s a gap in job experience.
-I don’t even understand why someone would think that’s a valid indicator.
+One that really bothers me is people who ask questions about a gap in job experience.
+I don’t even understand why someone would think that not working for a few months or a year would be a valid indicator.

-If someone took time for health (physical or mental) issues for themselves of a loved one, that’s a good thing.
-Taking a break is a good thing in many cases.
+If someone took time for health (physical or mental) issues for themselves of a loved one, that’s a good thing in my books.

 The most important thing that I look for in a CV is did they really want to apply here.
 Is their cover letter generic? on each job posting we ask 3 questions and we clearly state applicants who don’t answer the questions in the cover letter will be rejected.
 Still, only ~30% of applicants answer the questions.